AdaGold/group-fansite/README.md

 **Each html page should link to to two style sheets:** `style.css` first, and then CSS document that corresponds to it (`index.css`, `facts.css`, or `gallery.css`).
 This will ensure that the specific styles override the generic one.

 Work together as a group to first create generic stylings for all three HTML files in `style.css`.
-Each group member should also add at least one page specific style that overrides the generic one from `style.css` to their page specific style sheet.
+Each group member should also add at least three page specific styles to their page specific style sheet, at least one of which should override the corresponding generic style from `style.css`.

 ## Wave 3 - Layout